herculesrance/deasmengine/README.md

 # deasmengine
-An disasmemble engine based on Intel X86/64,in progress,
+A disasmemble engine based on Intel X86/64.

+currently complate with OneOpcodeTable.
+Two and Three Opcode are in progress.

+learning with
+Intel® 64 and IA-32 Architectures Software Developer’s Manual